sirgicheha/Data-Warehouse-Analytics/README.md

 - **Ranking Analysis:**
   Identify top and bottom performers among products and customers using window functions and ranking queries.

+- **Change over time Analysis**
+    Tracks trends, growth, and changes in key metrics over time.

+- **Cumulative Analysis**
+    Tracks performance over time cumulatively for growth analysis or identifying long-term trends.

+- **Performance Analysis**
+    Measures the performance of products, customers, or regions over time for benchmarking and identifying high-performing entities.

+- **Data Segmentation**
+    Groups data into meaningful categories for targeted insights for customer segmentation, product categorization, or regional analysis.

+- **Part to Whole Analysis**
+    Compares performance or metrics across dimensions or time periods to evaluate differences between categories.

+- **Customer Report**
+    This report consolidates key customer metrics and behaviors

+- **Products Report**
+    This report consolidates key product metrics and behaviors.
 ## Usage

 1. Open the SQL scripts in your preferred SQL editor.